 Read this article to see how easy it is for scammers to use a voice that convinces you it is your relative.

 6. Scammed: Online Shopping

-If your senior ever does a bit of Internet shopping, they could fall into an online shopping scam.
+If your senior ever does a bit of Internet shopping on merchandise websites, they could fall into an online shopping scam.

 With one of these, the scammer makes a retail website that looks just like the real deal.
 It’s sometimes hard to tell the difference because even the website URL address looks legit.

 Although it seems like a lot of items are for sale on a fake shopping site, if the senior tries to buy anything, they likely won’t get what they ordered.
 Instead, the scammer will steal the senior’s financial data.

 To recognize an online shopping scam, keep your eyes open for two telltale signs:

 - The first is how the retailer asks for payment.
 They will want wire transfers, preloaded money card info, or a money order.
 They will not ask for a credit or debit card like most retailers.